 Tips for Cooking With Port Wine

 Port falls into a category called fortified wines, along with Madeira, Sherry and Marsala.
 We often enjoy fortified wines as a before or after-dinner drink because of their sweetness and higher alcohol.
 These are wines that have been “fortified” with a distilled spirit, usually brandy.

 Fortified wines can add wonderful flavors to hearty foods, stand up well to heating and last longer once opened than other wines.
 Port is a fortified red wine from Portugal’s Douro Valley that comes in four basic styles: Ruby Red, Tawny, White and Rosé.
 Chefs usually reach for the two lesser expensive styles, Ruby Red Port, which is a fruity, young wine — or Tawny Port, which is aged in wood with complex flavors of caramel and nuts.

-Use Port in stews or to deglaze pans and make sauces for robust meats such as beef, pork, lamb, duck and venison.
+Use Port in stews or to deglaze pans and make sauces for robust meats such as beef, pork, lamb, duck and venison, like this recipe for Beef Stroganoff.
 Port is also excellent for making fruit-based dishes such as cranberry sauce and poached pears.